pprunty/pprunty.github.io/posts/06-claude.md

 'Ideas for new sex positions' when you last shared your screen, _hooray!_ It is a small but significant improvement in user experience that showcases Anthropic's attention to practical details.

-Another thing you will notice is how Claude expands on the reasoning for its response ...
+Another thing you will notice is how Claude expands on the reasoning for its response.
+If you ask Claude to make an email sound more professional, it will re-write the email for you and add listed points reasoning why the email is more professional.
+This

 One of Claude's standout features is its availability as a Progressive Web App (PWA).
 This functionality allows users to install Claude on their desktop, providing a native app-like experience without the need for traditional app store